simetenn/uncertainpy/README.md

 ![img](https://github.com/simetenn/uncertainpy/blob/master/logo/logo.svg)

-# Uncertainty quantification and sensitivity analysis
+# A python toolbox for uncertainty quantification and sensitivity analysis

 Uncertainpy is a library for performing uncertainty quantification and sensitivity analysis of computational models.